The Modern Day 4.0 and 1600 SAT Score Student Is No Longer Impressive

 a stanford student on campus tour

 Well, you’re in for some tough luck because that type of profile barely scratches the tip of the iceberg of what we consider a truly strong applicant and you’re in for some stiff competition.
-Like we’ve said, the bar for admissions has been raised much higher.
+Like we’ve said, the bar for admissions has been raised much higher over the years.

 We ensure that no stone gets left unturned, and no opportunity gets left out depending on the student’s interests and intellectual capabilities, whether in the humanities or the math/sciences.

 In the college admissions world, there are certainly high impact activities and low impact activities.
-As seasoned college admissions consultants, we understand the difference among the opportunity set of activities, and set expectations and priorities straight for our students so that they know exactly the path to pursue and the activities to tackle to make them competitive in the eyes of the admissions officers.
+As seasoned college admissions consultants, we understand the difference among the opportunity set of activities, and set expectations and priorities straight for our students so that they know exactly how to properly prepare and the path to pursue to make them competitive in the eyes of the admissions officers.

 The personal statement still matters

-And while we often emphasize the importance of the personal statement to get in (and still do), the weaker the grades, scores, and extracurriculars, the lower the chances – that’s without a doubt.
-We’ve had a much easier time getting a strong student academically and extracurricular-wise than a student who is weaker.
+And while we often emphasize the importance of the personal statement to get in (and still do), the weaker the grades, scores, and extracurriculars, the lower the chances of admission.
+We’ve had a much easier time getting a student with strong academic and extracurricular credentials than a student who is weaker.

-We’ve always said the weakest student I’ve ever helped get into an Ivy League university had a 3.3 unweighted GPA and a subpar SAT score.
-Like we said, it has happened before but it’s much harder to accomplish.
+We’ve always said the weakest student we’ve ever helped get into an Ivy League university had a 3.3 unweighted GPA and a subpar SAT score (around a 1230).
+While that student was admitted to UPenn, this is also significantly more difficult to accomplish with weak GPA and test scores.

 Parents and students who think that a 4.0 and 1600 SAT score (while it sounds great in a dinner table conversation with friends and family) are enough to get into a top university are in for a huge surprise.

-In today’s digital era, the equivalent of a 4.0 GPA and 1600 SAT score student 10-15 years ago means accomplishing much more today from an academic and extracurricular standpoint and requires much higher standards to be considered truly competitive and creme of the crop.
+In today’s digital era, getting into a top university today demand significantly more from an academic and extracurricular standpoint and requires much higher standards to be considered truly competitive and creme of the crop.

 Some students we’ve worked with have been preparing as early as 5th grade so that they are way ahead of the curve by the time they enter high school when all the marbles are on the table.